Moduli space of planar polygonal linkage: a combinatorial description: The complex

 Before we formulate the main theorem, remind that a CW-complex can be constructed inductively by defining its skeleta.
 Once the $(k - 1)$-skeleton is constructed, we attach a collection of closed $k$-balls $C_i$ by some continuous mappings $\varphi_i$ from their boundaries $\partial C_i$ to the $(k-1)$-skeleton.
-For a \textit{regular } complex, each of the mappings $\varphi_i$ is injective, and $\varphi_i$ maps $\partial C_i$ to a subcomplex of the $(k-1)$-skeleton (see \cite{Hatcher}).

-Regularity guarantees the existence of well-defined barycentric subdivision and (for manifolds) the well-defined dual complex.
+For a \textit{regular } complex, each of the mappings $\varphi_i$ is injective, and $\varphi_i$ maps $\partial C_i$ to a subcomplex of the $(k-1)$-skeleton, see \cite{Hatcher}.
+Regularity of a complex implies that a complex is uniquely defined by the poset of its cells.
+Regularity also guarantees the existence of well-defined barycentric subdivision and (for PL manifolds) a well-defined dual complex.

-\begin{thm} The above described collection of open cells yields a structure of a regular CW-complex $CWM(L)$ on the moduli space $M(L)$.
-Its complete combinatorial description reads as follows: \begin{enumerate} \item $k$-cells of the complex $CWM(L)$ are labeled by cyclically ordered admissible partitions of the set $\{1,2,...,n\}$ into $k+3$ non-empty parts.
+\begin{thm} The above described collection of cells yields a structure of a regular CW-complex $\mathcal{K}(L)$ on the moduli space $M(L)$.
+Its complete combinatorial description reads as follows: \begin{enumerate} \item $k$-cells of the complex $\mathcal{K}(L)$ are labeled by cyclically ordered admissible partitions of the set $[n]$ into $(k+3)$ non-empty parts.

-In particular, the facets of the complex (that is, the cells of maximal dimension $n-3$) are labeled by cyclic orderings of the set $\{1,2,...,n\}$. \item A closed cell $C$ belongs to the boundary of some other closed cell $C'$ iff the partition $\lambda(C')$ is finer than $\lambda(C)$.
+\item A closed cell $C$ belongs to the boundary of some other closed cell $C'$ iff the partition $\lambda(C')$ is finer than $\lambda(C)$.